mdfw/PubNubDucks/WORKSHOP-FILTER.md

 If any of the `CHANNEL_NAME_…` keys are changed in `pubnub-keys.js`, the same changes should be made to the keys in this function.

 ## A look at the code
 All PubNub function code should export only one default function.
+The one in the code block below:
+1. Calls the `filter` function
-The one below first calls our filter function, then calls the translate function and returns the result as a promise.
+2. Calls the `translate` function and returns the `result` as a promise.

 Since this is a `"Before Publish or Fire"` function, we receive the `request` object before it is delivered to the subscribers.
 Because of that, we modify the request before we return it.
 Other function types have other output requirements.
 ```